 Polarbear is one of the most respected spoken word artists in the UK.
 Regularly performing his work internationally since 2007, Camden has graced stages from Kuala Lumpur to California via Glastonbury and The Royal Shakespeare Company.
 His work has featured extensively on BBC Radio 1, 3 and 6.
 A published author, Steven has written two Young Adult novels for HarperCollins, Tape and It's About Love, with his third, Nobody Real scheduled for publication in 2018.

 Steven is also a playwright and his debut play, Back Down, was produced by the Birmingham REP and toured nationally in 2015.
 He was co-writer and script mentor on the Akram Khan Company's Olivier Award winning production Desh, as well as script writer for LIFT festival's acclaimed production Turfed.
 His theatre piece Mouth Open, Story Jump Out, received five star reviews and is currently on its third international tour.
 His most recent play, I Knew You, was performed at the Birmingham REP in 2017 and toured nationally.

 Want to get your school involved?

-If you’re a teacher and you would like to explore #SpeakYourPeace in your school you can download and use our Lesson Plans for free.
-Our User Guidelines explain how to get the best out of the #SpeakYourPeace lesson plans and how to enter into our #SpeakYourPeace monologue competition.
+Submissins for our monologue competition have now closed but if you’re a teacher and you would like to explore #SpeakYourPeace in your school you can download and use our Lesson Plans for free.
+Our user Guidelines explain how to get the best out of the #SpeakYourPeace lesson plans.
 Download links are at the top left-hand side of this page.

 If you would like written copies of our #SpeakYourPeace monologues to use in class please email email@example.com